-- 1. The completion of all core courses and additional courses required by the student's doctoral committee.
-While the number of hours is dependent on a student's individually approved degree program developed in conjunction with his or her doctoral mentor(s), ordinarily no more than 52 credit hours and no less than 44 credit hours are required of an individual student. - 2.
-COM 700 Introduction to Doctoral Studies in Communication, which is offered on campus and is taken the summer before the first full semester of doctoral coursework. - 3.
-Completion of nine credit hours of doctoral research courses listed below.
+The completion of all core courses and additional courses required by the student's doctoral committee.
+While the number of hours is dependent on a student's individually approved degree program developed in conjunction with his or her doctoral advisor/Senior Tutor, ordinarily no more than 52 credit hours and no less than 44 credit hours are required of an individual student.

+- 2. COM 700 Introduction to Doctoral Studies in Communication, which is offered on campus and is taken the summer before the first full semester of doctoral coursework. - Completion of nine credit hours of doctoral research courses listed below.
 Students must take all three research courses and must demonstrate their research competence in the methodology they plan to use in their dissertation research. - COM 701 Communication Research: Historical/Critical Methodologies - COM 702 Communication Research: Qualitative Methodologies - COM 703 Communication Research: Quantitative Methodologies - 4.
-Students who have not previously taken a graduate-level research methods course will be required to take COM 601: Evaluation Methods..
+Students who have not previously taken a graduate-level research methods course will be required to take COM 601: Evaluation Methods.
 Completion of four additional mandatory doctoral courses listed below: - COM 705 Advanced Communication Theory - COM 707 Philosophy & Communication - COM 708 History of Communication - COM 709 Theology & Communication - 5.
 Completion of at least 4 credit hours of doctoral seminar coursework (COM 785).
 The maximum number of this type of course is dependent upon the student's individual program.
 Successful completion of a two-part qualifying examination following the doctoral student's coursework.
 The first part examines the student's knowledge of the whole field of communication and the ability to think in broad research terms.
 It is interdisciplinary in nature and based in part on material covered in the mandatory doctoral courses.
-The second part of the qualifying examination covers the student's material covered in the mandatory doctoral courses.

-major field of study (and minor area of study if so chosen).
-The field-specific portion of the qualifying examination will also cover the research methodology area (COM 701, COM 702, COM 703) that the student plans to employ in his or her dissertation research.
+The second part of the qualifying examination covers the student's major field of study (and minor area of study if so chosen).
+The field-specific portion of the qualifying examination will also cover the research methodology area (COM 701, COM 702, and COM 703) that the student plans to employ in his or her dissertation research. - 6.
+Dissertation.
+A candidate for the Ph.D. degree must present an acceptable dissertation.
+The dissertation demonstrates that the candidate has technical competence in the field and has done research of an independent character.
+It must add to or modify what was previously known, or present a significant interpretation of the subject based upon original investigation and research.